XanaduAI/blackbird/doc/blackbird_cpp/overview.rst

 ---------------

 * :cpp:class:`Visitor`: the Blackbird visitor,
-  that parses the abstract syntax tree using ANTLR4, evaluating expressions, extracting variables, and storing quantum program information.
+  which parses the abstract syntax tree using ANTLR4, evaluating expressions, extracting variables, and storing quantum program information.

   While derived classes can be defined in order to modify the actions